jameskelly33/Milestone-Project-4-LangSchool/README.md

 ]
 ```

-* Naviate to the the bucket policy tap and click on generate policy.
+* Navigate to the bucket policy tap and click on generate policy.

 ***Policy***